Alexandra Olaya-Castro: Teaching

 Olaya-Castro teaches the 4th-year course in Advanced Quantum Theory attended by intercollegiate students from University College London, King's College London, Queen Mary University of London and Royal Holloway.

 Public engagement

 In 2015, she delivered a public talk at the Royal Institution which is available as a podcast.

 Olaya-Castro’s research was showcased at the 2016 Royal Society Summer Science Exhibition.

 In 2016 Olaya-Castro delivered a TEDx talk advocating for breaking socioeconomic and gender stereotypes through exploring what she calls the option B, the talk in spanish is found here: El poder de la opción B para romper estereotipos.

 Awards and honours

 In 2003, she was awarded the Arthur H Cooke Memorial Prize for distinguished work by a first year student, Department of Physics, University of Oxford.

 In 2005, she won a Junior Research Fellowship at Trinity College, University of Oxford.

 In 2008, she was awarded an EPSRC Career acceleration fellowship to pursue independent research.

 In 2016, she was awarded the Maxwell Medal and Prize.

+In 2024, she was awarded the Freedom of the City of London.